loopj/jquery-tokeninput/index.md

 - Smooth animations when results load
 - Select, delete and navigate items using the mouse or keyboard
 - Client-side result caching to reduce server load
+- *New!* Crossdomain support via JSONP
+- *New!* Callbacks when items are added or removed from the list
+- *New!* Preprocess results from the server with the onResult callback

 Installation & Setup